Sam Moss Guitars

 In addition to making his own music, Sam was also the owner of Sam Moss Guitars, where he sold gear, taught lessons, and mentored countless young players from 1982 to 2003, establishing his Burke Street shop as a favorite West End hang out for the local music community.

-In celebration of Moss’ induction in the Winston-Salem Arts, Culture and Entertainment Memorial Walk of Fame earlier this year, we've lovingly re-created the iconic Sam Moss Guitars t-shirt.
+In celebration of Moss’ induction in the Winston-Salem Arts, Culture and Entertainment Memorial Walk of Fame, we've lovingly re-created the iconic Sam Moss Guitars t-shirt.

 - Unisex Poly-Cotton Blend (52/48)